ibm-cloud-docs/vmwaresolutions/archiref/solution/design_physicalinfrastructure.md

 Each vCenter Server instance begins with a 3- or 4-host deployment, depending on the choice of storage solution.

 The physical host employs two locally attached disks that are allocated to the vSphere ESXi hypervisor.
-You can allocate more disks by using vSAN as described in the _Physical storage design_ section or by using NetApp ONTAP as described in [NetApp ONTAP Select architecture](https://www.ibm.com/cloud/garage/files/IBM_Cloud_for_VMware_Solutions_NetApp_Architecture.pdf).
+You can allocate more disks by using vSAN as described in the _Physical storage design_ section or by using NetApp ONTAP as described in [NetApp ONTAP Select architecture](https://www.ibm.com/cloud/garage/files/IBM_Cloud_for_VMware_Solutions_NetApp_Architecture.pdf){:external}.
 Each physical host has redundant 10-Gbps network connections for both public and private network access.

 The {{site.data.keyword.cloud_notm}} bare metal server has the following specifications:
 * CPU: Dual or Quad Intel Xeon, varying core and speed configuration
 * Memory: Varying configuration, 64 GB or larger
 * Network: 4 x 10 Gbps
-* Number of Drives: 2 or more
+* Number of drives: two or more

 ## Physical network design
 {: #design_physicalinfrastructure-net-design}

 Physical networking is handled by {{site.data.keyword.cloud_notm}}.
-Review the following descriptions of the physical network that is provided by the IBM Cloud and physical host connections (VLANs, MTU) associated with the physical hosts.
+Review the following descriptions of the physical network that is provided by the {{site.data.keyword.cloud_notm}} and physical host connections (VLANs, MTU) associated with the physical hosts.

 ### IBM Cloud network overview
 {: #design_physicalinfrastructure-ibm-cloud-network}